zhao471813000/CSE240A/README.md

 docker pull prodromou87/ucsd_cse240a
 ```

 This command will download and build our docker image.
 It will take a while, but you only have to do this step once.
-To verify that you have the image, you can run `docker images` and check the the image is listed.
+To verify that you have the image, you can run `docker images` and check the image is listed.

 Once you have it, you can start an interactive shell in Docker with